Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Categorified states: additive measureable *-functors

 We know from \textbf{Proposition \ref{haarunique}} that (i) is not problematic.
 On the other hand, if a sheaf of invertible operator $K$ in (ii) exists, then $\omega\in\cV^X$ itself must be a measureable sheaf of Hermitian sections.
 The existence of $K$ for all $\omega$ means that $\cV^X\simeq\cH^X$ are equivalent, which is of course not the case.

-Indeed, in the language of sheaves \textit{Remark \ref{measureablefieldsassheaves}}, (ii) says that we can find a field of bounded isomorphisms from \textit{any} Hilbert $W^*$-module to a Hilbert $C^*$-module, which is not possible in general. \end{proof} This issue is a consequence of the infinite-dimensional nature of the categories involved; it will show up again later in \textbf{Proposition \ref{cylinderembeddings}}.
+Indeed, in the language of sheaves \textit{Remark \ref{measureablefieldsassheaves}}, (ii) says that we can find a field of bounded isomorphisms from \textit{any} Hilbert $W^*$-module to a Hilbert $C^*$-module, which is not possible in general. \end{proof} This issue is a consequence of the infinite-dimensional nature of the structures involved.

+Indeed, this result is a categorical analogue of the fact that there is no isomorphism between test functions and tempered distributions \cite{book-mathphys1}.
+This will show up again later in \textbf{Proposition \ref{cylinderembeddings}}.